AndyDaMandy/Textia/README.md

 It's a work in progress at the moment, but the fundamental battle system is working and is playable.

+This game uses Simple Storage, for more information go here: https://github.com/ZaDarkSide/simpleStorage

 Version 0.04, alpha build.